 Some manufacturers leading the development of electronic charging stations are choosing an new variation of CPI SnapStat Thermal Switches for their temperature monitoring solution.

 “The high dielectric strength requirement was a customization for us”, notes John Crozier, CPI’s lead application engineer on the project.
 “With a requirement for survivability up to 5000v we created a custom version of our SnapStat surface mount thermal that used a special material with ultra-high dielectric resistance.”
 That material, commonly called Ultem, is actually an amorphous polyetherimide thermoplastic know for its tremendous insulating properties.

-The AD190 High Dielectric Surface Temperature Switch will be mounted directly on the heatsink and will have a preprogrammed set point of 90C.
-The switch is full rated for dielectric resistance up to 5000 VAC.
+The AD190 High Dielectric Surface Temperature Switch will be mounted directly on the heatsink and have a preprogrammed set point of 90C.
+The switch is fully rated for dielectric resistance up to 5000 VAC.
 Because these switches were designed for high reliability, they have a double snap action making them virtually immune to shock and vibration.
 They are also available with epoxy sealing or glass to metal hermetic sealing for the most demanding applications.

 CPI Thermal Switches – For Standalone Performance Under any Conditions

 Another feature that makes CPI Thermals perfect for applications like wireless charging systems are the fact that it is a standalone detection system: in other words, once a set point is reached switch closure is going to happen, regardless of how fried the rest of your electronics may be.
-Despite the availability of sophisticated remote sensors and controllers, sometimes there’s nothing better than the reliability and dependability of a well-engineered thermal switch.
+Despite the availability of sophisticated remote sensors and controllers, sometimes there’s nothing better than the reliability and dependability of a well-engineered thermocouple.